Fascinating Facts About Small-Yellow-Birds You Should Know

 Nashville warbler perched on branch with gray head yellow underparts and olive back

-The Nashville Warbler Is A Tiny But Charming Warbler With A Yellow Belly Gray Head And White Eye Ring.
-It’s Commonly Seen During Spring And Fall Migration Across Much Of The United States.
-Despite Its Name It Does Not Breed In Nashville; It Was First Identified There During Migration.
-These Warblers Breed In Northern Forests Of The U.s. And Canada And Migrate To Mexico And Central America In Winter.
+The Nashville Warbler Is One Of The Most Endearing Small Yellow Birds Found Across North America With Its Yellow Belly Gray Head And Distinct White Eye Ring.
+It Is Commonly Seen During Spring And Fall Migration Moving Swiftly Through Gardens Forest Edges And Shrubby Areas.
+Despite Its Name It Does Not Breed In Nashville But Was First Discovered There During Migration.
+These Tiny Travelers Breed In Northern Forests Of The United States And Canada Before Migrating South To Mexico And Central America For Winter.

 Palm Warbler